greyltc/docker-archlinux/README.md

 Minimal Arch Linux docker image with trustable, traceable & inspectable origin

 ## Intro
-This project contains a script, `buildme.sh`, which uses a slightly modified Arch bootstrapping script from [this project]( https://github.com/tokland/arch-bootstrap) to create an Arch Linux root filesystem archive suitable for use in a Docker container.
+This project contains a script, `build-root-tarxz.sh`, which uses a slightly modified Arch bootstrapping script from [this project]( https://github.com/tokland/arch-bootstrap) to create an Arch Linux root filesystem archive suitable for use in a Docker container.

 The filesystem used in [the greyltc/archlinux container on the Docker registry](https://hub.docker.com/r/greyltc/archlinux) is in the tar.xz file in this repo.
 Feel free to inspect it to prove to yourself that it's safe before using it in your project!